Noora-q/CV/README.md

 ## Noora Al Qasimi

 I am a curious person who is passionate about learning new things.
 Before starting at Makers Academy (MA), I taught myself the basics of Xcode and developed a simple card game.
 That feeling of gratification I had when I completed building the game was what truly propelled me in the direction of coding.
-Check out my blog where I talk about my experience at MA at https://medium.com/@n.k.alqasimi
+Check out my [blog](https://medium.com/@n.k.alqasimi) where I talk about my experience at MA.

 Having come from an engineering background, I've always had a technical mind and I realised that I have a passion for problem-solving, no matter the kind of problem.
 That, combined with my interest in coding led me to seek out a chance to improve myself technically at Makers Academy.
 After completing this intensive course at MA, I will be looking for a junior developer role in an energetic and inspiring environment where I can offer my skills with all the best practices I've learned at MA and continue to learn and build upon my skills.